benchan911/tp/docs/UserGuide.md

     >>> Richard
     Search Results
-    There is no student named: Richard.
+    There is no student named: Richard

 The following occurs when the attendance list is empty.